Idaho–Idaho State football rivalry: Battle of the Domes (2018–2023)

-With the introduction of the Battle of the Domes branding in 2018, a traveling trophy was also introduced.
+With the introduction of the Battle of the Domes branding in 2017, a traveling trophy was also introduced.
 The Battle of the Domes trophy is prominently green (representing Idaho Central Credit Union's colors), and is mounted on a wooden base.
-There are 20 small plaques located on the base of the trophy, which are filled in after every football game between the two, detailing the winner, date, and score.
-The winner of the overall Battle of the Domes competition is awarded temporary possession of the trophy.
-Idaho and Idaho State have won the trophy twice since the rivalry renewed on an annual basis; Idaho in 2019 and 2021, Idaho State in 2018 and 2020.
+There are 20 small plaques located on the base of the trophy, which were filled in after every football game between the two, detailing the winner, date, and score.
+The winner of the overall Battle of the Domes competition was awarded temporary possession of the trophy.

+Ahead of the 2023 season, the Battle of the Domes branding was officially retired, after Idaho Central Credit Union adjusted their sponsorship with both institutions.

 The Potato State Trophy (2024–present)

+After the retirement of the Battle of the Domes branding, a temporary rivalry trophy was created by Idaho head coach Jason Eck, who put a Mr. Potato Head on the base of the original Battle of the Domes trophy.
+On July 21, 2024, a permanent trophy was formally introduced, called the "Potato State Trophy".

-On July 21, 2024, the “Potato State Trophy” was announced as the rivalry's new hardware.
-A 19.4 lb trophy made of Douglas Fir.
-It will officially make its on-field debut in the 2024 season, and was first in possession of the Vandals after a 63–21 victory over the Bengals in 2023.
+The trophy weighs 19.4 pounds (about 8.8 kilograms), and is made of Douglas Fir.
+It made its on-field debut in the 2024 season, and was first in possession of the Vandals after a 63–21 victory over the Bengals in 2023.

 Idaho's Assistant Athletic Director for Brand Engagement & Digital Strategy, Jerek Wolcott, sculpted the potato, and Nick Davis, a wood and metal working teacher at Middleton High School, made the metal cutout.

 Notable games

-1916: The first game
+1916

 The first game in the series was held in Pocatello on November 27, 1916.
 The Vandals defeated the Bengals by a score of 32–0.

-1962: First game in Moscow
+1962

 Both the 1916 and 1929 games were in Pocatello; 1962 marks the first time that the rivalry game was played on the Palouse in Moscow.
 Host Idaho won a low-scoring 9–6 game.

-1969: Idaho State's first win
+1969

 Idaho State ended the Vandals' eight-game winning streak in 1969 with a 47–42 upset on the road.
-Held in Pullman, Washington, it was ISU's first-ever win in the series.
+Held in Pullman, Washington, it was Idaho State's first-ever win in the series.
 They won again the following year 35–14, which was also the first game in the series played indoors, at the ASISU Minidome (now ICCU Arena) in Pocatello.
-The next year, ISU was the first opponent in Moscow's new outdoor Idaho Stadium, the first game on campus in nearly three years; the Vandals won in a 40–3 rout and were Big Sky champions.
+The next year, Idaho State was the first opponent in Moscow's new outdoor Idaho Stadium, the first game on campus in nearly three years; the Vandals won in a 40–3 rout and went on to become Big Sky champions.

-1975: Kibbie Dome opener
+1975

-In the first game inside the newly enclosed Kibbie Dome in September 1975, visiting Idaho State spoiled the festivities with a 29–14 win.
+1975 was first game held inside the newly enclosed Kibbie Dome in September 1975, visiting Idaho State won by a score of 29–14.

-1978: The forfeit game
+1978

 Late in the 1978 season, the two were scheduled to play at night in Moscow on November 11, but transportation issues caused Idaho State to forfeit, giving Idaho a 1–0 win.
 On game day, one of two vintage aircraft carrying the ISU team had mechanical issues and returned to Pocatello; it remains the closest game in the series.